 The PTSD symptoms of patients improved in both study arms, although the CBT

 intervention produced a sharper decline in severity.
-Of the 33 patients who
+Out of the 33 patients

-completed the eight weeks of CBT treatment, 24 were assessed at the
+who completed the eight weeks of CBT treatment, 24 also were assessed at the

-there was no difference between those who did or did not complete the
+At three months, there was no difference between those who did or did not

-protocol, but at six months, completers in the self-management CBT arm had
+complete the protocol, but at six months, completers in the self-management

 The difference at six months between the two arms might be explained by the